-Gift Solicitation Prohibitions - Each person required to file annual financial disclosure Form 1 or Form 6, including candidates for office, and each State procurement employee is prohibited from soliciting any gift from a political committee, or lobbyist or from a partner, firm, employer, or principal of a lobbyist5.
+Gift Solicitation Prohibitions - Each person required to file annual financial disclosure Form 1 or Form 6, including candidates for office, and each State procurement employee is prohibited from soliciting any gift from a political committee, or lobbyist5 or from a partner, firm, employer, or principal of a lobbyist.

-Gift Prohibitions Acceptance Individuals, including candidates, required to file annual disclosure Form 1 or Form 6 (other than officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees are prohibited from directly or indirectly accepting a gift worth over \$100 from a lobbyist, from a partner, firm, employer, or principal of the lobbyist, or from a political committee.
+Acceptance Prohibitions Gift Individuals, including candidates, required to file annual disclosure Form 1 or Form 6 (other than officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees are prohibited from directly or indirectly accepting a gift worth over \$100 from a lobbyist, from a partner, firm, employer, or principal of the lobbyist, or from a political committee.
 (However, a gift may be accepted by a person on behalf of a governmental entity or charitable organization, provided the gift is promptly transferred to the intended entity or organization.)

-Gifts Over \$25 and Not Exceeding \$100 - Persons required to file financial disclosure Form 1 or Form 6, including candidates for office, (except officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees may accept a gift valued at over \$25 but not exceeding \$100 from a lobbyist, or a political committee.
-However, a lobbyist or a political
+Gifts Over \$25 and Not Exceeding \$100 - Persons required to file financial disclosure Form 1 or Form 6, including candidates for office and State procurement employees may accept a gift valued at more than \$25 but not exceeding \$100 from a lobbyist, the firm, partner, employer or principal of a lobbyist, or a political committee or vendor.
+However, any of these persons or entities who gives a gift valued at over \$25 but not exceeding \$100 to a covered reporting individual or State